RCG1412/my-first-training/README.md

 ### Block Elements
 #### Paragraphs and New Lines
 Creating paragraphs and new lines (or line breaks) are similar, but have subtle differences.
-A new paragraph element, <p>...</p>, is created any time there is a blank line between two lines of text.
+A new paragraph element, `<p> </p>)`,  is created any time there is a blank line between two lines of text.

 #### Headers
 There are two ways to create headers, Setext and atx.
 The method you choose will be based on personal preference and the size of header you need.